 Infective endocarditis can cause irreversible damage to the heart.
 If it’s not caught and treated quickly, it can become life threatening.
 You will need to be treated in a hospital to prevent the infection from getting worse and causing complications.

 While in the hospital, your vital signs will be monitored.
 You will be given antibiotics intravenously (IV).
 Once you go home, you will continue with oral or IV antibiotics for at least four weeks.
 During this time, you will keep visiting your doctor.
 Regular blood tests will check that the infection is going away.

 Surgery may be needed if your heart valves have been damaged.
 Your surgeon may recommend repairing the heart valve.
 The valve can also be replaced using a new valve made from either animal tissue or artificial materials.

 Surgery may also be necessary if the antibiotics are not working or if the infection is fungal.
 Anti-fungal medications are not always effective for infections in the heart.

 If left untreated, this condition will be fatal.
-However, most individuals are able to recover with antibiotic treatment.
+However, most people are able to recover with antibiotic treatment.
 The chance of recovery depends on factors including your age and the cause of your infection.
 In addition, patients who get early treatment have a better chance of making a full recovery.